-Recent media coverage of work by University of Melbourne researchers highlights once again the risks of publishing open data without fully considering the privacy implications.
+Recent media coverage of work carried out by University of Melbourne researchers has highlighted a serious data breach involving confidential medical records of Australian citizens.
+This is a timely reminder of the risks of publishing open data without fully considering the privacy implications.

 The team found that the de-identified medical records of nearly 3 million Australians, which had been published on the Australian Government Open Data portal, were in fact not quite so de-identified.
 By combining the released records with other publicly available data, the researchers were able to identify a number of individuals.